networkservicemesh/networkservicemesh/docs/spec/dns-integration.md

 * `hosts`
 * `log`

-Also, it includes special custom plugin `fanout` (see below).
+Also, it includes a `fanout` plugin defined in the NSM tree (see below).
 ### Fanout plugin
 `fanout` is custom [plugin for coredns](https://coredns.io/manual/plugins/).
 The fanout plugin re-uses already opened sockets to the upstreams.
 It supports TCP and DNS-over-TLS and uses in-band health checking.
+The config provided to nsm-coredns may include multiple IPs based on the services a pod attachs to.
-For each incoming DNS query that hits the CoreDNS fanout plugin, it will be replicated in parallel to each listed IP.
-The first non-negative response from any of the queried DNS Servers will be forwarded as a response to the request.
+Each incoming DNS query that hits the CoreDNS fanout plugin, will be replicated in parallel to each listed IP (i.e. the DNS servers).
+The first non-negative response from any of the queried DNS Servers will be forwarded as a response to the application's request.

 ### Using nsm-coredns as the default name server for the pod
 1) Deploy configmap with corefile content.